bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

     cp -r ../new-files/* .

     # Copy the kernel config file into the build directory
-    # Choose whether you want to build a 64K or 4K page size kernel
+    # By default we compile a 64K kernel but there is a 4K kernel
+    # config file included that you can use instead.
-    cp ../config-sc-v6.1.28-basic.64K.txt ../obj/.config
+    cp ../config-sc-v6.1.69-basic.64K.txt ../obj/.config

-    # Optional - If necessary, add the cross compilation suite directory to the PATH
+    # Unlikely - If necessary, add the cross compilation suite directory to the PATH
-    export PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH
+    # export PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH

     # Specify the name of the arm cross compilation suite prefix
     # This could be "arm-none-eabi-" or it could be the